-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded terminals.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The comprehensive component monitor(CCM) monitors the VCT circuit to the PCM for high and low voltage.
 If during testing voltage was to fall below a calibrated limit a calibrated amount of time the test will fail.

-Labor: 1.0The cost of diagnosing the P1385 2002 FORD F150 code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the P1385 2002 Ford F150 code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The Variable Camshaft Timing (VTC) solenoid effects the inlet camshaft timing only.
 The actuator is a helical spline type, which is engine oil driven.
 It provides 50 degrees of rotation for camshaft adjustment under different types of engine torque and load conditions.